+- Define the grid by specifying the domain bounds instead of assuming the rotor is centered in the upper portion of the grid. - Add the Mann model.

-- Add options for user-defined spectra and/or user-defined coherence. - Add the Mann model. - Add other site-specific models if data becomes available.
+• Add other site-specific models if data becomes available.

 Caveats

 NREL makes no guarantees about the usability or accuracy of TurbSim, which is essentially a beta code.
 NREL does not have the resources to provide full support for this program.